fleralle/drive-predict/README.md

 The EDA has been conducted in 3 distinct steps :
 * Loading the datasets and checking the structure, feature types and null values.
 * Looking at feature distribution (looking for outliers) and any feature correlations.
-* Extracting the driving events (braking, acceleration, turning), calculating the metrics around those events and then plotting the metrics against with our target value `driver_rush`
+* Extracting the driving events (braking, acceleration, turning), calculating the metrics around those events and then plotting the metrics against our target value `driver_rush`

 From the 3 events types the most notable one is the braking.
 Even if the numbers are not huge, the ratio of harsh braking over total braking events is five times higher when the driver is in a rush compared to not in a rush.
 The others events (accelerations and turnings) didn't really show a difference between `rush` vs `not rush` when looking at harsh accelerations ratio and harsh turning ratio.